Reimirno/Calcourse_Frontend/README.md

 ![Responsive Design](/Calcourse2.gif?raw=true)

 This is the extracted front-end Codebase for Calcourse Website.
 It is using react framework and the framework codes are not included.
 Back-end java codes, which are not by me, are excluded as well for conciseness.
+It is in typescript.
+[Why typescript instead of the vanilla javascript?](https://stackoverflow.com/questions/12694530/what-is-typescript-and-why-would-i-use-it-in-place-of-javascript)